 - List of different configuration files associated with the command

-If you specify any section then man pages only looks for that section our manual.
+If you specify any section then man pages only look for that section our manual.
 Now, the question occurs here is how we generally exit from man page when we have finished viewing the same.
-For most of the people who are known to Linux, answer is well known.
+For most of the people who are known to Linux, the answer is well known.
 Before discussing it more let us have a look at some basic functionality of this manual command.
-These manual pages are easily accesses with any terminal in Linux by simply typing man program-name.
+These manual pages are easily accessed with any terminal in Linux by simply typing man program-name.
 Once the page is opened you can easily navigate these pages by making use of up and down arrow keys and even in certain cases you can also use enter key to get more help.
-Once you are done with viewing of manual pages, you can simply exit or close this manual by pressing “q” key.
+Once you are done with the viewing of manual pages, you can simply exit or close this manual by pressing “q” key.
 This will take you back to the command prompt in an open terminal.